dykyi-roman/architecture/grasp.md

 ```

 ### Creator
 The Creator takes the responsibility of creating certain other objects.
-This principe ask us who creates an Object?
+This principle asks us who creates an Object?
 Or who should create a new instance of some class?
-This is principe about aggregation too.
-Not always we need to use DI, in some cases make sense to create an object inside an object when it is not separated part of this object and this object do not have a properties.
+This is a principle about aggregation too.
+Not always we need to use DI, in some cases it makes sense to create an object inside an object when it is not a separate part of this object and this object does not have properties.
-For example Car and dor of this car.
+For example Car and door of this car.

 [Creation design patterns](https://refactoring.guru/design-patterns/creational-patterns) provide various object creation mechanisms, which increase flexibility and reuse of existing code.